HubTag/libOpenRTMP/doc/daux/40_Reference/10_RTMP/25_Debug/110_rtmp_get_err_name.md

 ## Parameters ##
 #### err ####
-> An RTMP error code.
+> A libOpenRTMP error code.

 ## Return Value ##
 A human readable string which corresponds to `code`.